 - Engage in active peer-to-peer learning with fellow classmates, instructors and guests.

-Students taking it as a non-credit course will receive a Certificate of Completion.
+Students taking it as a non-credit course will receive a Digital Badge signifying completion of the course.